divs-spec/wb-cnn-gb/README.md

 **- predict.py** – loads trained models, makes predictions on validation set, combines them, and writes the submission CSV.

 **- requirements.txt** – pip-installable dependencies.

-Below we outline the pipeline, with code snippets for each component.